astrodbtoolkit/AstrodbKit/docs/index.rst

 **Astrodbkit2** contains methods to output the full contents of the database as a list of JSON files.
 It can likewise read in a directory of these files to populate the database.
-By default, reference tables (eg, Publications, Telescopes, etc) are stored in a `reference` sub-directory.
+By default, reference tables (eg, Publications, Telescopes, etc) are stored in a `reference` sub-directory and the source tables are in a `source` sub-directory.
 This is how SIMPLE is currently version controlled.

 To load a database of this form, do the following::